whentea/cplusplus/basic_construction.md

 Third, we look the body program.
 Just a simple state, **hello bla bla bla**<br/>

 Finally, there is a "return 0" statement.
 Why ?
 Remember that we use "int main" function.
-U need a return value as the final feetback of your program<br/><br/><br/>.
+U need a return value as the final feetback of your program.<br/><br/><br/>.

 with love,<br/>
-Wenty
+**Wenty**